 |Yukon Territories||Third party liability $200,000||Property damage, Personal injury,||$812||N/A|

-Insurance companies take many factors into account when calculating your insurance rate.
+Insurance companies consider several factors when calculating your insurance rate.

-Oh, and don’t worry—Rates.ca values your privacy, and will never sell your information without your consent.
-Your information will remain safe, secure, and protected.
+Oh, and don’t worry, RATESDOTCA values your privacy, and will never sell your personal information.
+Your info will remain safe, secure, and protected.

-There are many ways to save hundreds of dollars on your car insurance simply by educating yourself!
-Here are some tips to help you bring down your insurance rates:
+There are many ways to save on your car insurance!
+Here are some tips to help you bring down the cost: